 About the Department

 The Department of Electronics and Communication Engineering was setup during the inception of Bethlahem Institute of Engineering (BIoE) in 2008.
-The effort of well qualified faculty and world class infrastructure of the department has grown up from strength to strength.
-Currently, the student intake is 60 at the UG level and the faculty of the department is actively involved in the teaching – learning process and research activities with specializations in the core areas of Applied Electronics, Computer Communication, Communication Systems, Signal Processing, Embedded System and VLSI.
-After the successful completion of first batch UG students, PG Applied Electronics was started in the academic year 2012-2013 with 24 intake, followed by this is PG Communication systems in 2014-2015 with 24 intake.
-The department encourages the students to present papers in symposia and conferences as well as to participate in various inter-collegiate technical and non-technical events.
-The department is well equipped with the state-of-the-art laboratories with all the modern gadgets and latest tools such as Cadence VLSI Design Suite, DSP Processor, Scilab, Zigbee Module, Xilinx, MATLAB, ARM CORTEX, LAB View, Software Defined Radio, Multisim and FPGA Board to make the students industry ready.
-The department has MOUs with various industries in and around Tamil Nadu to facilitate the students in industrial visits, implant training, Project design, Training and Placement.
-The department actively organizes Industry Visits, National Level Conference, Workshops, Technical talks, Guest lecturers from Industry/Academic experts in order to enhance their learning and skill abilities, creative thinking and also to bridge the gap between the Industry and Academia.
+The infrastructure of the department and the dedicated service of the faculty members have elevated the reputation of the department.
+The teaching – learning process and research activities with special focus on Applied Electronics, Communication Systems, Signal Processing, Embedded System and VLSI enable the students to attain the required skills in the electronics field.
+In order to mould the students as multi-faceted personalities, the department organizes various workshops, symposia and conferences as well as encourage them to participate in inter-collegiate technical and non-technical events.
+The department is well equipped with the state-of-the-art laboratories with modern gadgets and latest tools such as Cadence VLSI Design Suite, DSP Processor, Scilab, Zigbee Module, Xilinx, MATLAB, ARM CORTEX, LAB View, Software Defined Radio, and FPGA Board to make the students industry ready.
+The department has signed MoUs with various industries in and around the State to facilitate in industrial visits, implant training, Project design, Training and Placement.

 Outcome Based Education